fontseca/fontseca.dev/README.md

 </div>

 Welcome to the source code of my personal website, [fontseca.dev](https://fontseca.dev/).
-This site is a dedicated portal where I share my work, experience, ideas, interests and thoughts.
-The project represents the culmination of four years of strong desired to have a place of my own and one year of devoted work to make it possible.
-The initial design of the project was just a single info page about myself, but it eventually turned into a more complete and complex platform.
+This site is a dedicated portal where I share my work, experience, ideas, interests, and thoughts.
+The project represents the culmination of four years of strong desired to have a place of my own, and one year of devoted work to make it possible.
+The initial design was just a single info page about myself, but it eventually turned into a more complete and complex platform.

-One of my favorite sections in the site is the archive.
-Before starting the project, I faced a dilemma: use an existing platform like Hugo, or create a blog manager from scratch.
-After some thinking, I chose to build my own blog manager, what I call *[the archive](https://fontseca.dev/archive/)*, where I address subjects I find interesting and worth sharing.
+One of my favorite sections in the site is *[the archive](https://fontseca.dev/archive/)*.
+Before starting the web, I faced a dilemma: use an existing platform like Hugo, or create a blog manager myself from scratch.
+After some thinking, I chose to build my own blog manager—what I decided to call _the archive_.
+Here, I address subjects I find interesting and worth sharing.
 As other sections of the site, the archive is fully managed through an RPC-like API that powers the content, and constitutes one of the core parts of my website, alongside my [playground](https://fontseca.dev/playground/).
 In this archive, I discuss certain [topics](https://fontseca.dev/playground?target=/archive.topics.list) that interest me.

+As a back-end engineer, I encountered a problem most of us have suffered when we want to have a website to present our work.
+When we work on APIs, we often want to showcase some of our labor.
+We could talk about it in a detailed article, but most of the time we want to play around with the product.
+That is why
-Now, as a back-end engineer, I encountered a problem most of us have suffered when we want to have a website to present our work.
-If you've worked on an API, how'd you showcase that?
-Well, you could talk about it in a detailed article, but most of the time we want to play around with the product.
-That's why I created the second cornerstone of my website, what I call *[the playground](https://fontseca.dev/playground/)*, which is, by the way, [open source](https://github.com/fontseca/playground/) and available for integration into other projects.
-In the playground I present a place where my work can be played closely, well, at least public and, so far, HTTP/1.1 APIs.
+I created the second cornerstone of my website—what I call *[the playground](https://fontseca.dev/playground/)*; which is, by the way, [open source](https://github.com/fontseca/playground/) and available for integration into other projects.

 ## Table of Contents